 We finally understood that the lines were simply shifted, either towards the red, or towards the blue end of the spectrum:

-The reason of this shift is actually simple: the object is in movement!
-And due to this movement, the wave appear to us at a higher (or a lower) frequency.
+The reason of this shift is actually simple: the object is in movement relatively to the Earth!
+And due to this movement, the wave appear to us at a higher (or a lower) frequency than they truly are.
 This phenomenon, called the Doppler effect, applies to all type of waves, and is often associated with sound.

 The Doppler effect